davidtcarlsson/digital-clock/README.md

 # Digital clock

-A website displaying a digital clock
+A website displaying a digital clockgit